HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 1. A subscribed application's WebSocket connection is closed with any Connection Close Reason other than 1000 (normal closure) or 1001 (going away) (see [WebSocket RFC](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.1.6) and [WebSocket Status Codes](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.4))

-2. does not respond to the distributed event by the Hub within 10 seconds
+2. And, the subscribed application, does not respond to a FHIRcast event within 10 seconds or an order of magnitude lower than the subscription time-out.

+Implementer input is solicited on the amount and specificity of time, in the above.

 Generated [`syncerror`](3-8-syncerror.html) events should be distributed only to applications which have subscribed to the event which triggered the [`syncerror`](3-8-syncerror.html) to be generated.